jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/13/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
     CF: xrealloc at wrapper.c:136:8
-    CT: Jump to external code
+    CT: Jump to external code for _realloc
-    CF: Jump to external code
+    CF: Jump to external code for _realloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _realloc
     RF: xrealloc at wrapper.c:140:1
   Occurrences: 1